zahraafamo/zahraafamo/README.md

-### Hi there, I'm Bilal 👋
+### Hi there, I'm zahraa👋

-## I'm a Student and Developer

 - 🌱 I love to learn everything 😆
-- 👨‍🏫 Currently doing this and this
+- 👨‍🏫 Currently i try to experience new things
-- ⚡ Fun fact: fun fact about yourself
+- ⚡ Fun fact: i was an obsess otaku for 4 years